Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 What it does better than memory foam: Buckwheat creates natural air channels that prevent heat from building near your head.
 The pillow holds its shape all night without sinking.

-Circadian's pre-polished hulls are single-sided rather than pyramid-shaped, reducing movement noise by up to 68%.
+Circadian's pre-polished hulls are single-sided rather than pyramid-shaped, reducing crunch by up to 68%.
 Air-jet cleaned without heat or chemicals.

 Limitations: